 Niche fragrances are made in smaller batches

-Once again, we talk about luxury and exclusivity.
+Again, we're talking about luxury and exclusivity.
 Being aimed at a smaller audience and generally using more expensive resources, niche fragrances are manufactured in smaller quantities.

 You know what they say, the best advertising is a good brand reputation and word of mouth.

-Niche fragrances can polarize
+Niche fragrances can be polarizing

 Niche presentation